dwarvesf/playbook/engineering/incident-management.md

 #### Priority Level

-- **P0**
+- **P0**: *This priority level is critical and should have the most immediate response action possible, with ideally a target resolution time of within 1 hour.*
 	- complete loss of access to application or API
 	- degraded access to or performance
 	- loss of access to a data center
-- **P1**
+- **P1**: *A high priority level that should have minimal response time with ideally a target resolution time of 4 hours.*
 	- outage to important outbound third-party interface
 	- corruption or loss of data
 	- loss of an important function of an application
-- **P2**
+- **P2**: *There should be some effort in resolving these issues, but response and action can be more relaxed, ideally with a target resolution time of within 24 hours.*
-	- sporadic or localized performance issue
+	- irregular or localized performance issue
 	- system issues with no noticeable client impact yet
 	- single client outage/degradation
-- **P3**
+- **P3**: *This priority not need any immediate action and can be resolved in batch with other issues, ideally with a target resolution time of within 1 week.*
 	- operational issues, procedural problems or service requests that have little or no effect on end-users
 	- the default priority level for issues with undetermined severity level

-## The Five Whys

-The simplest way to interrogate a problem is using the 5 Whys technique.
-[5 Whys](https://en.wikipedia.org/wiki/5_Whys) is an iterative interrogative technique developed by Sakichi Toyoda and is used to explore the cause-and-effect relationships underlying a problem.
-For example:

-- **Problem**: Our users have an issue viewing updates in tracking orders for their delivery.
-- **1st Why**: There is an issue with our view model.
-- **2nd Why**: Our view model has issues getting data from our closest database.
-- **3rd Why**: Our nearest database has connection issues egressing data.
-- **4th Why**: Our nearest database cannot resolve DNS properly to point and egress data.
-- **5th Why**: Our database has had a config change that affected the resolution of DNS queries.

 ## Postmortems

-Documentation on the resolution and aftermath of an incident is key to distilling issues and establish practices to avoid further incidents through reflection.
-It is also key to understand that incident postmortems are focused on growth, and should be designed to be blameless.
+Documentation on the resolution and aftermath of an incident is key to distilling issues and establish practices to avoid further incidents through reflection:

+- After an incident is resolved, the team should gather to identify the root cause of the incident.
+- These postmortems are an opportunity for learning and growth, to help avoid it from happening again in the future, designed in a way to be blameless.

 Since we often use Jira and Confluence for managing projects, we often use templates available on their platform.
 The following [template](https://www.atlassian.com/incident-management/postmortem/templates) format is taken from Atlassian (make sure to check their examples as well):